Faculty

 I discovered my love of dance in 2007 when I started training at Turning Point Dance.
 I have trained in Ballet, Jazz, Tap, and Contemporary, and participated in ACB (now BC) and RAD Ballet exams and CSTD Tap Exams with high distinctions.
 I enjoyed the thrill and team spirit when participating in regional competitions in Ballet, Jazz, and Tap troupes.
 My love for dance has never waned over the many years of coming to the studio.
 Inspired by the teachers, I became an assistant teacher and have chosen to follow a teaching career.
 I am studying Bachelor of Secondary Education (Honours) at the University of South Australia and Certificate IV in Assistant Dance teaching.
 I love teaching and am excited to pass on the skills and knowledge I have learned over the 15 years I have been learning.
 I love meeting new students and creating a positive and welcoming bond in my classroom.
 With the challenges that teaching comes with, I am determined to support my students in as many ways as possible; I love seeing them progress immensely and am proud of their achievements, big or small.

-As an acrobatics instructor, Christina combines her gymnastics and cheerleading expertise to teach children of all ages and skill levels.
+Stefaan has been teaching and adjudicating dance competitions throughout his career overseas and at home and is currently guiding the next generation of young dancers in South Australia and interstate. tina combines her gymnastics and cheerleading expertise to teach children of all ages and skill levels.
 She is committed to making acrobatics both fun and rewarding, whether her students are mastering foundational techniques or pushing themselves to achieve advanced skills.

 AIDEN MUNN